tiramiseb/abandoned_ospfm/README.rst

 *OSPFM* stands for *Open Source Personal Finance Management server*.

-OSPFM is  meant  to  be the  foundation  for  a  Software-as-a-Service  finance application, whose name is still undecided.
+OSPFM is the foundation for a future Software-as-a-Service finance application, named everCount.

 *OSPFM* official website is http://tiramiseb.github.com/ospfm.